Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `activeMagicEffectList`

+*Read-only*.
 The active magic effects on the actor, from which all others can be accessed.
 A table with tes3activeMagicEffect items.

 **Returns**: